 A number of the courses are offered online and will be noted as such when you search in MyMadison.
 Often the time and location is marked as TBA.
 Click on the section number, to see the notes section that often provides more information.
 If you still have questions, contact the instructor.
-For your convenience, the Registrar keeps a web page dedicated to showing you all of the courses being offered online each semester, including summer.

 When you are searching for summer courses, you may see the word “contingency” in the notes section of the course.
 This means that the course must have a certain number of students registered in order for it to be offered.
 Often that number is 10.
 Even though you have registered for the course, if it doesn’t meet the required number of students registered, the class could be canceled.

 You must obtain permission from the Registrar's Office prior to taking courses from another institution.
 To do this, read JMU's Transfer Credit Information and then complete the Permission to Transfer Courses Form.

 You should also familiarize yourself with General Education’s transfer credit policy and the university's graduation policy (click your catalog year > Policies & Procedures > Graduation) which outlines rules for your total number of transfer credit hours.

 If you are planning to earn credit at a college within the Virginia Community College System (VCCS), please visit the Transfer Equivalency Guide.
 You can also visit the GenEd Course Equivalency Guide for VCCS institutions or Richard Bland College (RBC).